-Now you will see how to assign elastic IP (EIP) to amazon EC2 instance.
+Now you learn how to assign elastic IP (EIP) to amazon EC2 instance.
 It is actually beneficial to have EIP on AWS server as earlier as possible because this reduces confusions at many places.
 EIPs are like Static IPs so they also provide ease of use and management.

 Many people believe that it is better to have EIP sooner on AWS EC2 servers so there will not be any mis-configuration of apache, php and mysql after installation of said packages.
 However, my experiments showed that it doesn’t affect anything even if installed later on.